 Flights may delay or get Cancelled

-Due to weather condition some time the flight may get canceled so we strongly recommend you to have few extra days on your total holidays.
-We recommend you to carry few extra luggage before you leave.
+Due to weather condition some time the flight may get canceled so we strongly recommend you to have a few extra days on your total holidays.
+We recommend you to carry a few extra luggage before you leave.